Faculty & Staff Resources

 - Assisting faculty who are interested in preparing and training for media appearances

-- Providing training and consultation on adopting the new One website template and other web design and implementation issues for sites using the university’s CMS
+- Providing training and consultation on web design and implementation issues for sites using the university's CMS

 - Providing training on how to use video equipment and Zoom to broadcast or record an event

-- Connecting college faculty staff with appropriate University Relations units and personnel for additional assistance and services
+- Connecting college faculty and staff with the appropriate University Relations units and personnel for additional assistance and services

 If you have questions, please feel free to contact any member of the Communications Team or visit us in 321 Cheatham Hall.